 As an MAT-SJ student, you will spend a full year interning in a classroom, working side-by-side with a skilled mentor teacher, learning to integrate social justice and equity content into the mainstream curriculum.
-One or two days a week you will attend seminars with a diverse cohort of fellow graduate students led by faculty members who join content area expertise with a critical analysis of the systems we work within.
+On Fridays and Saturdays you will attend seminars with a diverse cohort of fellow graduate students led by faculty members who join content area expertise with a critical analysis of the systems we work within.

 Program features include: